 Avoid frying pans coated in polytetrafluoroethylene....
 Polytetrawhat huh?!
 A synthetic chemical invented in the 1930s, it also goes by the alias of Teflon.
 This magic non-stick surface seemed like a great idea at the time - but recently there have been rising concerns over toxicity levels.
 The thin plastic layer also means your frying pan will likely end up in landfill.
 Use a durable cast iron frying pan instead.

 Kitchens all over the world seem to go by some unwritten universal law.
 First drawer- cutlery.
 Second drawer - utensils.
-Third drawer - random freaking mess!
+Third drawer - anything and everything!
 Take stock of your drawers and pare it back to the basics.

 A chef’s knife is the single most important tool in any kitchen.
 Invest in a quality knife, take care of it and keep it sharp!
 Go for stylish wooden or metal utensils and mixing bowls.
 Avoid plastic chopping boards - before long their surface will be carved up, and studies have shown this can be unhygienic, as they won't dry properly.
 You can also end up with tiny bits of chopped plastic in your food - and we're pretty sure that's not in any recipe!

 Most of us are guilty of this - buying the latest kitchen gadget, using it a couple of times, and sticking it in the cupboard.
 In Britain, 10% of kitchen gadgets are never used at all.
 That's alot of unloved spiralizers, waffle irons, toasted sandwich makers, all destined for landfill.